csu-wingmate/pre2fuzz/README.md

-# PREFuzzBench - A Bridge Toolkit for Protocol Reverse Engineering and Protocol Fuzzing with Peach and PeachStar
+# PRE2Fuzz - Bridging Protocol Reverse Engineering and Protocol Fuzzing
-ProFuzzBench is a bridge toolkit for protocol reverse engineering and protocol fuzzing with Peach and PeachStar.
+PRE2Fuzz is for bridging protocol reverse engineering and protocol fuzzing.
 It includes a suite of representative open-source network servers for popular protocols (e.g., FTP), and tools to automate experimentation.
 # Folder Structure
 ```
 prefuzzbench